tornikeo/isc25_llm/README.md

 For questions or issues, please contact the competition organizers.
-Good luck, and may the best optimized model win!
+Good luck, and may the best-optimized model win!